Skip to main content

 The 2024/25 tax year is the most complicated year for crypto tax in UK history.
 CGT rates changed mid-year.
 The annual exempt amount was halved again.
 HMRC introduced a dedicated cryptoassets section on the SA108 form for the first time.
-And from January 2026, your exchange is reporting your transactions directly to HMRC under the Crypto-Asset Reporting Framework.
+And from 1 January 2026, your exchange began collecting your transaction data for HMRC under the Crypto-Asset Reporting Framework, with the first reports due to HMRC by 31 May 2027.

 Key deadlines

-Paper filing: 31 October 2025.
-Online filing + payment: 31 January 2026.
-Miss the online deadline and you'll get an automatic £100 penalty — even if you owe no tax.
+The live filing season is now 2025/26: paper filing by 31 October 2026, online filing + payment by 31 January 2027.
+Miss the online deadline and you'll get an automatic £100 penalty, even if you owe no tax.

 Who needs to file a crypto tax return?